chenrosenblum/my-description/README.md

 ![RavMesser](https://raw.githubusercontent.com/chenrosenblum/my-description/master/ravmesser_logo.png)
 # Rav-Messer RestAPI

-This is an up to date wrapper for the Powerlink.co.il REST API. we initially found working with the API to be a bit frustrating and hopefully this wrapper will make everything easy for you.
+This is an up to date documentation for RavMesser RestAPI.

 Please email chen@responder.co.il if you find any bugs .